The Cherry Slush: The Cherry Slush

 The Cherry Slush's popularity reached a national scale.
 They appeared on several shows such as Upbeat, Swinging Time, Swing Lively, and The Swinging Majority.
 Their touring schedule also reached a grander scale as the band performed all over the United States.
 In mid-1968, the band began recording for their next single at Chess Records Studios in Southern Michigan Avenue.
 The A-side, "Day Don't Come" was extensively complete with instrumentals and overdubs.
 Unbeknownst to The Cherry Slush, their label was facing bankruptcy and on the verge of shutting down.
 "Day Don't Come" was met with a positive response in the Michigan area, but USA filed for bankruptcy soon after its release.
 It stalled any record sales for the new single and for "I Cannot Stop You".
 The band was demoralized from losing their chance at any continued success on the national scale.

 In 1969, the band released their final single on Leach's small Chivalry label.
 Its A-side was a cover of The Beatles' track "Birthday".
 Around the same time, Underground Sunshine released a cover of the same song, theirs peaking at number 26, nationally.
 Leach recalls the band released the single under the name "The Slush", believing their usual name could potentially be confused as bubblegum pop.
-It ruined any opportunity to utilize the band's recognition to improve sales, and their single only became a hit in Saginaw.
+It ruined any opportunity to use the band's recognition to improve sales, and their single only became a hit in Saginaw.
 After one last gig at the Den in 1969 and recordings among individual band members, The Cherry Slush disbanded as they saw no chance at signing to a major label.

 Aftermath

 Dick Coughlin worked as an ER technician for the Saginaw General Hospital for 32 years until his retirement.
 Dan Parsons joined the Navy and, after being honorably discharged, became educated in law.
 He works as an attorney in Chicago, Illinois.
 Gene Bruce worked in his father's company and became the vice-president.
 He died in 2009.
 Brian Bennett became an automobile salesman and is the only former member to have continued a consistent music career.
 Despite suffering a stroke in 2007, he kept performing in the Michigan area.
 Art Hauffe moved to Florida and owns a construction company.
 He is also a broker for two other companies.
 Charlie Woodward also moved to Florida and created his own insurance company.
 He is now retired and gives music lessons.
 Mark Burdick lives in Essexville, Michigan and has a career as an F.I.
 Manager with the Michigan Department of Human Services.

-Keyboardist Brian Bennett (born Brian Daniel Bennett on September 24, 1951 in Saginaw, Michigan) died on December 7, 2016 after a lengthy illness, at the age of 65.
+Keyboardist Brian Bennett (born Brian Daniel Bennett on September 24, 1951, in Saginaw, Michigan) died on December 7, 2016, after a lengthy illness, at the age of 65.